-Figure 3.35, right panel).
+generate economic benefits, both in large developing economies such as China and India (Paroussos et al. 2019) and industrialised regions such as Europe (Vrontisi et al. 2020).
+International coordination is a major driver of regional policy costs.
+Delayed participation in global mitigation efforts raises participation costs, especially in carbonintensive economies (Figure 3.35a.
 Trading systems and transfers can deliver cost savings and improve equity (Rose et al. 2017a).
-On the other hand, measures that reduce imports of energy intensive goods such as carbon border tax adjustment may imply costs outside of the policy jurisdiction and have international equity repercussions, depending on how they are designed (Böhringer et al. 2012, 2017; Cosbey et al. 2019) (see also 13.6.6).
+On the other hand, measures that reduce imports of energy-intensive goods such as carbon-border tax adjustment may imply costs outside of the policy jurisdiction and have international equity repercussions, depending on how they are designed (Böhringer et al. 2012, 2017; Cosbey et al. 2019) (Section 13.6.6).

-An equitable global emission trading scheme would require very large international financial transfers, in the order of several hundred billion USD per year (Tavoni et al. 2015; van den Berg et al. 2020; Bauer et al. 2020).
-The magnitude of transfers depends on the stringency of the climate goals and on the burden sharing principle.
-Equitable burden sharing compliant with the Paris Agreement leads to negative carbon allowances for developed countries as well as China by mid-century (van den Berg et al. 2020), more stringent than cost-optimal pathways.
+An equitable global emission-trading scheme would require very large international financial transfers, in the order of several hundred billion USD per year (Tavoni et al. 2015; Bauer et al. 2020; van den Berg et al. 2020).
+The magnitude of transfers depends on the stringency of the climate goals and on the burden-sharing principle.
+Some interpretations of equitable burden sharing compliant with the Paris Agreement leads to negative carbon allowances for developed countries and some developing countries by mid-century (van den Berg et al. 2020), more stringent than cost-optimal pathways.
 International transfers also depend on the underlying socio-economic development (Leimbach and Giannousakis 2019), as these drive the mitigation costs of meeting the Paris Agreement (Rogelj et al. 2018b).
-By contrast, achieving equity without international markets would result in a large discrepancy in regional carbon prices, up to a factor (Bauer et al. 2020).
+By contrast, achieving equity without international markets would result in a large discrepancy in regional carbon prices, up to a factor of 100 (Bauer et al. 2020).
 The efficiency-sovereignty trade-off can be partly resolved by allowing for limited differentiation of regional carbon prices: moderate financial transfers substantially reduce inefficiencies by narrowing the carbon price spread (Bauer et al. 2020).